wingsuit-designsystem/wingsuit/docs/src/pages/components/wingsuit/index.md

 ### The pattern.wingsuit.yml
 The `pattern.wingsuit.yml` is a extended version of the [UI Patterns yaml](https://ui-patterns.readthedocs.io/en/8.x-1.x/content/patterns-definition.html) with additions of [UI Patterns Settings](https://www.drupal.org/project/ui_patterns_settings)

-A typical pattern definition file looks like:
+A typical pattern definition file looks like this:

 ```yaml
 card: